 One year ago I posted my goal for 2016: to become an Accredited Genealogist.
 Luckily I gave myself a caveat that if I didn’t get it done in 2016, there was always 2017.
 Well, it’s officially 2017, and I do need the extra time to meet this goal.
 What did I learn last year?
 Where am I in the process?
 Why would you want to explore accreditation?
 Good questions that I’ll try to answer.

 January of 2016 I had been waffling about whether to really go for accreditation or not.
 When I took the plunge and wrote a blog post stating my goal, it motivated me to seriously put in the work.
 I signed up for the study groups sponsored by ICAPGen (International Commission for the Accreditation of Professional Genealogists) and proceeded to start working on my four-generation project.
 The level 1 study group went through the spring months and focused on objectives, report writing, citations, analysis, conclusions, and future research.
-Basically it was a crash course on writing a research report for a client.
+Basically, it was a crash course on writing a research report for a client.
 I soaked up the information and really enjoyed the process of analyzing and proving my research findings.

-At the beginning of summer I went to work on the second generation and made a plan to finish all four generations and submit my application by the July 1st deadline.
+At the beginning of summer, I went to work on the second generation and made a plan to finish all four generations and submit my application by the July 1st deadline.
 But life happens and summer vacations, family reunions, welcoming a new grandbaby into the family and my garden took time, so I decided to shoot for the October 1st deadline instead.
-I worked diligently through the summer, but by the middle of September I was still in the middle of writing my third generation.
+I worked diligently through the summer, but by the middle of September, I was still in the middle of writing my third generation.
 Full of indirect evidence, it was proving to be more difficult to organize than the previous generations.
 I simply needed more time.

-January 7th looked doable, so with my new deadline in mind I pushed ahead.
+January 7th looked doable, so with my new deadline in mind, I pushed ahead.
 I determined that I would submit this time, and I did!
-On January 6th, I turned in a forty page report (the maximum allowed), forty supporting documents, four research logs (one for each generation), a pedigree chart showing just the four generations, and six family group sheets (one for each generation plus a couple of previous marriages in the fourth generation).
+On January 6th, I turned in a forty-page report (the maximum allowed), forty supporting documents, four research logs (one for each generation), a pedigree chart showing just the four generations, and six family group sheets (one for each generation plus a couple of previous marriages in the fourth generation).
 Over one hundred pages of blood, sweat, and tears.
 No wonder it took a year to put together!

 The four-generation project is graded by two separate Accredited Genealogists based on a detailed rubric.
 I will need a score of 90% to pass.
 I’m hoping for the best and studying for the Level 2 exams scheduled for February 18th.
 If I pass Level 2, I’ll take the Level 3 exams in May.
 If I pass those, I’ll do an Oral Review with two Accredited Genealogists, then I’ll have reached my goal!

-I haven’t turned in a project to be graded or taken an exam more complicated that a driving test in over thirty years, so why am I subjecting myself to the stress of accreditation?
+I haven’t turned in a project to be graded or taken an exam more complicated than a driving test in over thirty years, so why am I subjecting myself to the stress of accreditation?
 I love learning and I love researching my family.
 I also feel the need to start a new career and accreditation just feels right.

 Throughout 2016, blogging and working on accreditation was a perfect fit.
 As I discovered new sources, I wrote about them, which helped me better understand the records and what the information proved.
 I also wrote about new skills that I learned along the way.